Python Source

 • Return a DataFrame

-# src/extensions/sources.py
+# src/python/sources.py

 from pyspark.sql import DataFrame, SparkSession